dougsillars/3dio-website/src/tos/index.md

 Availability: Archilogic will use its reasonable endeavours to make the Services available 24 hours a day, seven days a week, except for maintenance services which may be carried out at any time, with or without notice.
 Access to the Services is provided on an "as is" and “as available” basis which means that we do not warrant the Services will be available, uninterrupted or error-free at all times, and we shall not be liable to you for failure of the same.
 In particular, you acknowledge that Services may be subject to limitations, delays and other problems inherent in the use of communication networks and facilities and we have no liability for any delay or failure to access the Services as a result of such problems.

-Support: We offer certain support with your use of the services during Business Hours only and you may access "how to" links and/or contact us with support queries by clicking on the question mark(?) icon on our website
+Support: We offer certain support with your use of the services during Business Hours only and you may access "how to" links and/or contact us with support queries by clicking on the question mark icon (?) on our website.

 ## 5. Your Responsibilities